 Cancellation of booking

-For same-day cancellations and no-shows, there will be a fee equal to the daily rate of £8.95 per bag.
+For same-day cancellations and no-shows, there will be a fee equal to the daily rate at the selected storage location starting at £8.95 per bag.

 LuggageHero in the press

 "LuggageHero, which offers online booking with a credit card — thus, eliminating the need for users to have local currency on hand — is one of the most recent players to expand its services.
 In December the company began operating in New York, where today it has some 250 locations."

 "One solution is LuggageHero, which was already on the scene in Copenhagen and London, and has now expanded into New York.
 Its selling point is that it lets you store your luggage in a local shop, café or hotel, which is often more convenient than having to go to a storage facility at a train station."